Sulpitz/DontLootTheSand/README.md

 "DontLootTheSand usage:

+    /sand on                  - turn Addon on

+    /sand off                 - trun Addon off

     /sand                     - this help

     /sand message [Message]   - message that should be wispered to some one looting sand